Piwigo/piwigo-flutter-app/docs/Architecture.md

 ## Android

-The android directory contain all elements necessary to target Android, most of it is gradle configuration.
-Upgrading the `AGP (Android Gradle Plugin)` open the `android` directory with Android Studio and use **Tools > AGP Upgrade Assitant** or manually update the gradle configuration at your own risk.
+The android directory contain all elements needed to build the app for Android, primarily Gradle configurations. to upgrade the `AGP (Android Gradle Plugin)` open the `android` directory with Android Studio and use **Tools > AGP Upgrade Assitant** or manually update the Gradle configuration files (at your own risk).

 ```
 .